devstroop/console-mcp/README.md

 ```
 // In Copilot chat:
+"List my iOS simulators"
+"Get logs from iPhone 15 Pro simulator"
+"Show device logs from my iPhone"
 "Get the last 5 minutes of Safari logs"
 "Search logs for 'error' in the last hour"
 "Stream logs for 15 seconds while I reproduce the bug"
 "Show me WorxVPN logs"
 ```

+## Requirements

+- macOS 13+ (Ventura or later)
+- Node.js 18+
+- Xcode (for simulators and `xcrun` tools)
+- `libimobiledevice` (optional, for iOS device logs)

 ## Notes

 - macOS `log` command is used for local logs
+- `xcrun simctl` is used for simulator logs
 - `idevicesyslog` from libimobiledevice is used for iOS device logs
 - iOS device must be paired and trusted for log access